ebisLab/100DayCodeChallenge/README.md

 **Day 40 5/22/2019** - Expanded knowledge on media queries and max-width sizes.
 Learned about **brief** documents and how they must be followed strictly as they are requirements.

-**Day 41 5/24/2019** - Learned some more things about git in terminal
+**Day 41 5/24/2019** - Learned some more things about git in terminal.
+Learned how to configure account settings when switching to different account through `git config --global user.email` and `git config --global user.name`

 ----------------